Try it free

 To find and filter specific endpoints as a group in dashboards, SLOs, notebooks, and workflows, use OpenPipeline to enrich the related spans with primary Grail tags, for example, primary_tags.environment or primary_tags.business_unit.

-Starting with Dynatrace SaaS version 1.343+, primary Grail tags propagate to the endpoint metrics (dt.service.request.*), giving you a consistent filter in dashboards, SLOs, notebooks, and workflows.
+Starting with Dynatrace SaaS version 1.343+, primary Grail tags propagate to the endpoint metrics, providing a consistent filter across dashboards, SLOs, notebooks, and workflows.

 Errors, exceptions, and failures

 Failures are determined by failure detection, typically based on error and exception data.
-Note that the existence of errors doesn't necessarily mean the associated request is considered failed.
-Configuration differs between Service Detection v1 (global or per-service settings) and Service Detection v2 (rule sets based on span attributes).
+Errors and failures are distinct: a request counts as failed only when failure detection marks it as such.
+Configuration differs between SDv1 (global or per-service settings) and SDv2 (rule sets based on span attributes).

 Related tags